Lumin3ra/diinki-retrofuture/README.md

    - Copy all folders in the `diinki-retrofuture/config` directory to your local user `.config` directory (`~/.config`).
 Skip the `hypr` folder if you don't also want the hyprland config files.
    - Copy the `diinki-retro-dark` folder in `diinki-retrofuture/gtk_theme` to your local `.themes` directory (`~/.themes`), you may need to create this directory manually.
-   - Use a text editor to edit the sway config file in `~/.config/sway/config`.
+   - Use a text editor to edit the hyprland config file in `~/.config/hypr/hyprland.conf`.
 You need to edit the config to setup your wallpaper and monitor settings.
 I've commented the file with the steps.
    - Enter `dconf-editor` in your terminal to open up the dconf gui program, search "gtk-theme", and set the theme value to `diinki-retro-dark`.
 You may also use dconf to set your icon theme and cursor theme to ones of your liking.
-3. `Creative Liberty`

-   - I have the config files in a concise and descriptive manner, I recommend reading them and editing them as you see fit; you may want to add or change things, such as the keybinds for sway, or the fonts used.
-   - Feel free to continue reading this document for more details on the design & softwares used.

-   > Note: I have also included a Hyprland Config Directory (config/hypr), in case you want to use this rice with Hyprland,
-   > it works by default and the only thing you need to do is drag the hypr folder into your ~/.config directory.

 ### ⌨️ Keyboard bindings

-All key-binds can be find in the sway config file, simply refer to those and edit them if you'd like.
+All key-binds can be find in the hyprland/sway config file, simply refer to those and edit them if you'd like.
 The most important default bindings are:

 - `mod` = the super key, (the windows key, as some people refer to it as).
 You can re-bind mod to something else if you wish.